QuesmaOrg/quesma/quesma/eql/README.md

 2. Pipe operators are not supported.
 Syntax is parsed.
 Error is returned if pipe operator is used in the query. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-pipes)
 3. Optional fields are not supported.
 Field names are parsed.
 Error is returned if that field is used in the query. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-syntax-optional-fields)
 4. Backtick escaping is not supported. (https://www.elastic.co/guide/en/elasticsearch/reference/current/eql-syntax.html#eql-syntax-escape-a-field-name)
 5. Error handling is missing.
-Every error will be returned as a internal server error.
+Every error will be returned as na internal server error.